Build a Fully Local RAG App With PostgreSQL, Mistral, and Ollama

 3. Query: A user query is received, which initiates the retrieval and generation process.

-4. Embedding models: The query is sent to the embedding models running on localhost:11434.
+4. Embedding models: The query is sent to the embedding models running on ollama:11434.
 These models process the query to generate embeddings, which are numerical representations of the query's content.
 In this tutorial, we will use nomic-embed-text-v1.5, a high-performing embedding model with a large token context window.
 The embedding dimension is 768.

 5. Vector database: The generated embeddings are then used to search the vector database for the top results that are most relevant to the query.